-A. Auditors' "Code of Aid" should not be quoted in the audited accounts of KGs as it is report only applicable to aided primary / secondary / special schools.
+A. Auditors' report "Code of Aid" should not be quoted in the audited accounts of KGs as it is only applicable to aided primary / secondary / special schools.
 B. Procurement Activities (1) The staff approving and / or selecting the suppliers / service providers for inviting quotations should not be the staff authorising the acceptance of the offer for that purchase to ensure segregation of duties.
 (2) Procured items (e.g. furniture and equipment) of the same category should be grouped in the same quotation / tender schedule before inviting suppliers to bid.
 KGs should not evade the financial limits of quotation / tender by dividing the procurement of required goods and services into instalments or reducing the usual duration of contracts.
 C. Collections Official receipts should not be pre-signed.
 D. Handling of Bank Accounts (1) No income or expenditure of a KG should be made through any bank accounts which are not in the name of the KG.
-It is understood that costefficiency may be achieved by SSB's / operator's coordination of functions such as procurement, personnel and financial matters centrally.
+It is understood that cost-

+- · efficiency may be achieved by SSB's / operator's coordination of functions such as procurement, personnel and financial matters centrally.
 Thus, EDB accepts central coordination of expenditure by SSBs / operators for KGs under its group and settlement of payment from the KGs to SSBs / operators at fixed intervals.
 KGs should properly record such expenditure in their accounts for inspection purpose.
 (2) Bank account should not be opened and operated in the name of any private individual / KG staff.
 Bank account should not be operated on a single authorised signatory.
 (3) Cheques should not be pre-signed.
 (4) Use of cash cheques should be avoided except for the purpose of replenishing the petty cash float.
-E. Surplus Funds (1) Any form of speculative investment (e.g. local equities) is not recommended because of the risk of financial loss.
-Supervisors and principals of KGs should note that any such loss will not be allowed to be charged to any of the KG's accounts. → EDB Circular No. 14/2015 (2) NPM KGs joining the Scheme shall not transfer their surplus, in whatever form, to their SSBs / operators / any other organisations / persons. → Terms and Conditions for joining the Scheme, Appendix 1 of EDB Circular No. 7/2016 F. Fixed Assets It is not allowed to reallocate the fixed assets already recorded under "KG Scheme Funds" to "School Funds" without prior approval from EDB.
-G. Petty Cash (1) The petty cash holder should not assume the role of authorising any claims to be reimbursed from the petty cash to ensure segregation of duties.(2) The petty cash holder and the staff authorising claims to be reimbursed from the petty cash should not be a claimant for reimbursement of expenses from the petty cash.
+E. Surplus Funds (1) Scheme-KGs are not allowed to use any surplus (including Government subsidies or "School Funds") for speculative investment (e.g. local equities) because of the risk of financial loss.
+For intended investment, details of the discussion together with the decision have to be recorded in the SMC meeting notes.
+Supervisors and principals of KGs should note that any such loss will not be allowed to be charged to any of the KG's accounts.
+The liability for investment loss shall strictly fall on the SMC responsible for incurring such a loss and the SMC is required to make good the investment loss through other source of funding.
+(2) NPM KGs joining the Scheme shall not transfer their surplus, in whatever form, to their SSBs / operators / any other organisations / persons. → Terms and Conditions for joining the Scheme, Appendix 1 of EDB Circular No. 7/2016 F. Fixed Assets It is not allowed to reallocate the fixed assets already recorded under "KG Scheme Funds" to "School Funds" without prior approval from EDB.
+G. Petty Cash (1) The petty cash holder should not assume the role of authorising any claims to be reimbursed from the petty cash to ensure segregation of duties.
+(2)The petty cash holder and the staff authorising claims to be reimbursed from the petty cash should not be a claimant for reimbursement of expenses from the petty cash.
 (3) Collections and payment of petty cash should not be handled by personal bank accounts.
-H. Trading Operations (1) Profit should not be allowed to be generated from sale of textbooks. → EDB Circular No. 16/2013 (2) Profit from sale of exercise books, uniform, stationery, equipment and other items (other than textbooks) should not exceed the profit limit of 15% of the cost price at which they are purchased from the suppliers. → EDB Circular No. 16/2013
+H. Trading Operations (1) Profit should not be allowed to be generated from sale of textbooks. → EDB Circular No. 16/2013 (2) Profit from sale of exercise books, uniform, stationery, equipment and other items (other than textbooks) should not exceed the profit limit of 15% of the cost price at which they are purchased from the suppliers.

+→ EDB Circular No. 16/2013